Advice to assist permit applicants in planning for subdivision, and the preparation of planning applications for subdivision.

 Subdivision in rural areas

-Land within the Shire that is covered by a Development Plan Overlay in the Moorabool Planning Scheme has an approved ‘development plan’ which sets out broad strategies, layouts, and subdivision requirements.
-Subdivisions proposed within these locations should be planned in accordance with the approved development plan.
+Land within the Shire that is covered by a Development Plan Overlay (DPO) in the Moorabool Planning Scheme has an approved ‘development plan’ which sets out broad strategies, layouts, and subdivision requirements.
+Subdivisions proposed within these locations should be planned in accordance with the approved development plan and may not necessarily provide capacity for further subdivision.

 Public open space contributions